giumanuz/HackUPC/README.md

 ## What's next for !AGW

 As students enrolled in the Master of Computer Science and Engineering program with a specialization in Artificial Intelligence, our journey doesn't end here; in fact, it's just beginning.
 This event has ignited our enthusiasm for AI and its potential to transform various domains, from education to healthcare and beyond.
 We are more enthusiastic than ever to continue learning and exploring new advancements in AI technology.
 Our next steps involve diving deeper into the intricacies of natural language processing, machine learning, and other AI-related disciplines.
-We plan to leverage our experiences from this project to further our understanding and contribute meaningfully to the field.</code>
+We plan to leverage our experiences from this project to further our understanding and contribute meaningfully to the field.

 ---

 ##  Features

-<code>► The core feature is to have a context AI for helping students enhance their study.
+ The core feature is to have a context AI for helping students enhance their study.
 By giving to the ai school/university material it can learn from it and therefore be more precises with the answers.
 The Safe mode button allows the ai to ask other LLM connected to internet to help him with the prompt since the information provided are not enough</code>